 Special study programs & Study accommodations

-Decree No. 2018-372 of May 18, 2018, relating to the temporary suspension of studies in public institutions providing initial higher education training, clarified the conditions governing the use and benefits of the so-called "gap year."
+Decree No. 2018-372 of May 18, 2018, concerning the temporary suspension of studies at public institutions offering undergraduate higher education programs, clarified the conditions governing the use of and eligibility for the so-called “gap year.”

 This period lasts for a maximum of one academic year.
-The university program is temporarily suspended so that students can gain personal experience, either independently or within a host organization in France or abroad.
+The student’s academic program is temporarily suspended so that they can gain personal experience, either independently or through a host organization in France or abroad.

-The conditions for benefiting from this scheme are specified in the Charter relating to the gap year program.
+The eligibility requirements for this program are outlined in the Charter on the gap year program.

 The student must be previously enrolled in a course.

-He then sends the gap year request and the gap year agreement to the Registrar's Office of the Faculty of Law and Political Science.
-The deadline for submitting the gap year request and the required documents is:
+The student must then submit the leave of absence application and the leave of absence agreement to the Registrar’s Office of the Faculty of Law and Political Science.
+The deadline for submitting the leave of absence application and the required documents is:

-- September 1, for a gap year abroad covering the first semester or the entire academic year
+- September 1, for a study abroad program covering the first semester or the entire academic year

-- September 15, for a gap year taking place in France and covering the first semester or the entire academic year
+- September 15, for a break taking place in France and covering either the first semester or the entire academic year

 - December 15, for a break covering the second semester